 If you have the discipline to buy only what you can afford and live within your means, you’ll be fine living comfortably on a teacher’s salary.

-Observe all of the teachers around you.
+Observe the teachers around you.
+How are they living?

+They have cars, apartments, houses, and kids.
 Maybe they eat out or take a vacation every now and then.

 If you have a rich palette and want the “finer” things in life on a regular basis, go another route.